Macrometacorp/docs/docs/collections/redis-mode/redis-data-format.md

 Redis Mode collections require data to be stored in certain formats in order to be compatible with Redis.

 If you add items to the collection using the Redis API, then the format is enforced automatically.
-However, if you add items through Macrometa, then you must ensure that data follows the following formats according to type.
+However, if you add items through other APIs, then you must ensure that data respects the following formats according to type.

 :::note
 The use of `key` instead of `_key` is intentional.
 Each document also has an auto-generated `_key` that is not part of the Redis data.